mfazrinizar/FazScan/README.md

 # FazScan

 FazScan is a Perl program to do some vulnerability scanner and pentesting.
-This program has 12 options.
+This program has 14 ultimate options.

 ### How to Run ?